snipe/snipe-it/README.md

 Feel free to check out the [GitHub Issues for this project](https://github.com/snipe/snipe-it/issues) to open a bug report or see what open issues you can help with.
 Please search through existing issues (open *and* closed) to see if your question has already been answered before opening a new issue.

+> [!IMPORTANT]
-**PLEASE see the [Getting Help Guidelines](https://snipe-it.readme.io/docs/getting-help) and [Common Issues](https://snipe-it.readme.io/docs/common-issues) before opening a ticket, and be sure to complete all of the questions in the Github Issue template to help us to help you as quickly as possible.**
+> **PLEASE see the [Getting Help Guidelines](https://snipe-it.readme.io/docs/getting-help) and [Common Issues](https://snipe-it.readme.io/docs/common-issues) before opening a ticket, and be sure to complete all of the questions in the Github Issue template to help us to help you as quickly as possible.**
+>
 -----

 ### Upgrading